Afaa M. Weaver: Life

 Born in Maryland, he studied two years at the University of Maryland.
 He started 7th Son Press and the literary journal Blind Alleys.
 He graduated from Brown University on a fellowship, with an M.A, and Excelsior University with a B.A.
-He taught at National Taiwan University and Taipei National University of the Arts as a Fulbright Scholar, and was a faculty member at the Cave Canem Foundation's annual retreat.
-In addition, he was the first to be named an elder of the Cave Canem Foundation.
-He also studied Chinese language at the Taipei Language Institute in Taiwan.
+On October 15, 2019, Afaa and Kristen Skedgell, a memoirist, playwright, and poet, were married in a private ceremony with family and friends.